 When can I access the AMR parking lot?

 It will only be accessible between 5 a.m. and 7 p.m. daily, though there are exceptions for overnight parking.
+(Update: There is now an automatic gate in place for people getting back late to their vehicles.)
 Those who walk or bike into the reserve before 5 a.m. “will be asked to provide their reservation upon exit of the AMR gate,” according to the DEC.

 I am a Keene or Keene Valley resident.
 Does this all apply to me?